floodlight/floodlight-webui/README.md

 # floodlight-WebUI
 SDN Controller  WebUI

-WebUI is a new user interface for floodlight controller developed by using html and jquery.
+WebUI is a new user interface for floodlight controller developed by using HTML and JQuery.
 It can be deployed on (Windows) IIS or Apache (Linux) server.

 NOTE: Before starting to run you have to change the controller ip addresss in all html pages manually for now.